FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_ibmi/os400_support_tool/_index.md

 To assist Axway Customer Support, the CFTSUPPORT command collects useful information from a Transfer CFT environment including the configuration, Unified Configuration parameters (UCONF), catalog information, log files, and so on.
 This information is then packaged and stored in a tar file in the specified IFS folder.

-Collected information for the Transfer CFT platform includes these different CFTPROD/SUPOUT file members:
+Collected information for the Transfer CFT Transfer CFT IBM i platform includes these different CFTPROD/SUPOUT file members:

 | File  | Comment  |